 Measuring suspended particulate matter in the water column is still a big challenge when it comes to covering wide areas in the sea or rivers.
-A novel methodology to monitor particles in the water column over a wide spatial coverage is described here.
-It relies on the joint use of a hull-mounted multibeam sonar calibrated on site, and an acoustic backscatter profiler working at multiple frequencies.
-The method is fast, easily applicable, and offers great promise for retrieving large-scale information about suspended particulate matter in the water column in coastal areas.
+A novel method to monitor particles in the water column over a wide spatial coverage is described here.
+It relies on the joint use of a hull-mounted multibeam sonar calibrated on site and an acoustic backscatter profiler working at multiple frequencies.
+The method is fast and easily applicable and offers great promise for retrieving large-scale information about suspended particulate matter in the water column in coastal areas.

 The distribution and transport of suspended particulate matter (SPM) can impact the environment, from marine habitats and water quality to seabed morphology.
 Significant efforts have been devoted in recent decades to SPM monitoring at various temporal and spatial scales in coastal oceans and rivers.
 Systems typically used in SPM studies are the acoustic Doppler current profiler (ADCP) and acoustic backscatter profiling sensors (ABS).
 The multibeam echosounder (MBES) is however widely-used for bathymetry applications and can provide two-dimensional water column backscatter images over its swath.
 As such, MBES provides an opportunity to acquire SPM data in the water column with a better spatial representativeness than other acoustic systems such as ABS and ADCP.